 7. Discover ancient Rimini

 Most people go to Rimini for its beaches and beach clubs but look inland and you’ll find a fascinating old town with many historic treasures.
-Some of the best things to do in Rimini include visiting the Corso d’Augusto (the Arch of Augustus) which was built in 27 B.C., the Tempio Malatestiano (a 9th century temple), the Piazza Cavour (often a venue for open-air markets) and the Ponte di Tiberio or Tiberius Bridge (a 2000-year-old bridge across the canal).
+Some of the best things to do in Rimini include visiting Corso d’Augusto (the Arch of Augustus) which was built in 27 B.C., Tempio Malatestiano (a 15th century temple), Piazza Cavour (often a venue for open-air markets) and the Ponte di Tiberio or Tiberius Bridge (a 2000-year-old bridge across the canal).

 One more tip: explore the colourful Borgo San Giuliano neighbourhood, just across the Ponte di Tiberio.
 This picturesque neighbourhood is packed with quaint alleys, colourful houses and beautiful street art (inspired by Fellini’s movies).